zBuffer/agent-communicator-mcp/README.md

 4. **Broadcast messages** to all connected agents
 5. **Wait for and receive messages** from other agents

-The server is built using [FastMCP](https://github.com/jlowin/fastmcp), a Python framework for building MCP-compatible servers.
+The server is built using [FastMCP v2](https://github.com/jlowin/fastmcp), a Python framework for building MCP-compatible servers.

 ## Features